Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 > [!IMPORTANT]
 > **Case assignment is a team effort**, each team produces one case assignment as teamwork.
 Case assignment is mandatory to receive a passing grade in the course.

-During this case assignment, your team will be designing and implementing a database based on the customer's requirements.
+In this case assignment, your team will design and implement a database based on the customer's requirements.
 The case assignment is carried out in three steps, with its own requirements.
-You'll find the customer's requirements at the end of this material and the case assignment should be implemented based on those requirements.
+You'll find the customer's requirements at the end of this material, and the case assignment should be implemented accordingly.

 Step 1 has its own deadline.
 There's also a final deadline at the end of the course for the complete case assignment.
 See the deadlines on Moodle's "Course outline" page.